Skip to main content

 Applicable Scenarios

-Grid Layout (Grid) is the most powerful page layout solution.
-It can specify the positions of multiple components inside the container.
+Grid Layout (Grid) is the most powerful layout solution.
+It allows specifying the positions of multiple components within a container.

-It divides the page into individual grids, allowing free combination of different grids to create various layouts.
+It divides the page into grid cells, allowing free combination of these cells to create diverse layouts.

-Previously, effects that could only be achieved through multiple layers of nested containers can now be implemented directly, enabling two-dimensional layouts.
+Previously, effects that could only be achieved by nesting multiple ordinary containers layer by layer can now be directly implemented, realizing two-dimensional layout.

 Basic Features